Anubhav4989/IMDb-Movie-Dataset-Analysis-Dashboard/README.md

 - Thank you to the IMDb for providing the dataset.
 - Special thanks to the Power BI community for their resources and support.

-## Contact
+## About the Developer
-For inquiries or collaboration, please reach out to anubhavkumartiwary0109@gmail.com
+This project was developed by **Anubhav Kumar Tiwary**.
+If you have any questions or suggestions, feel free to reach out.